TUW-GEO/Equi7Grid/README.md

 `~/docs/doc_files/`

-and its scientific background is published in this [**journal article**](https://www.sciencedirect.com/science/article/pii/S0098300414001629).
+and its scientific background is published in this [journal article](https://www.sciencedirect.com/science/article/pii/S0098300414001629).

 This package is a light wrapper around [`pytileproj`](https://github.com/TUW-GEO/pytileproj), which contains a more generic framework for working with projected grid frameworks and tiling systems.
-Please check out its [documention](https://tuw-geo.github.io/pytileproj/latest/) for getting more information on all offered functionalities
+Please also check out its [documention](https://tuw-geo.github.io/pytileproj/latest/) in addition to `equi7grid`'s documentation for getting the full picture of all offered functionalities.

 ## Coordinate reference systems